Each Experiment program includes several of the following components.

 Wildlife safaris at game reserves or conservation areas.

-Immersed yourself in the daily life of an urban or rural local family through homestays, a cornerstone of The Experiment.
+Become immersed in the daily life of an urban or rural local family through homestays, a cornerstone of The Experiment.

 Stay overnight in a temple to fully experience its history and beauty.